liuxin0824/DEG_rebuttal/README.md

-# DEG supplementary results in the ICML rebuttal period
+# ICML 15337 submission: Supplementary results in the rebuttal period

 ## Section1.
 Updating the reward diagram.